lanimall/terraform-webmethods-provisoning/README.md

 ### Run webMethods Command Central Provisioning

-If all went well, you should see the following files in the HOME of the "amiuser" by running:
+If all went well, The terraform scripts should have copied the necessary files to the bastion server...and you should see the following files in the HOME of the "amiuser" by running:

 ```
 ssh $(terraform output amiuser)@$(terraform output bastion-public_ip) "ls -al"
 ```